 Traditionally, the study of English and Communication Studies is said to prepare you for a career in journalism.
 This may come as a surprise, but the study of religion also helps to prepare you for this profession.
 How?

-First, our religion program equips students with fundamental research and communication skills.
-Second, many current issues and events intersect with the areas of religion and/or ethics, from terrorism, to LGBTQ rights, to presidential elections.
+First, our religion program will equip you with fundamental research and communication skills.
+Second, many current issues and events intersect with the areas of religion and/or ethics, from terrorism, to LGBTQIA+ rights, to presidential elections.
 Many topics of public interest require at least some knowledge of religious traditions and moral reasoning.

-This is what you learn in a religion major: a wider understanding of various religious traditions; how religious traditions and thought influence public life; how to access reliable knowledge about religions at a time when we all suffer from information overkill.
+This is what you learn in a religion major: a wider understanding of various religious traditions; how religious traditions and thought influence public life; and how to access reliable knowledge about religions at a time when we all suffer from information overload.